 Combined with the $100 annual travel credit, this effectively reduces the $149 annual fee to $24 for Advance clients, or a net gain of $1 for Premier clients, respectively.
 For a card that already had strong appeal as a long-term keeper, that proposition has only gotten stronger.

 If you’re not interested in the World Elite card, the HSBC +Rewards Mastercard’s $25 annual fee will be fully waived for any Advance, Premier, or Private client.

 Overall, I’d say the upcoming changes to the HSBC World Elite Mastercard are mostly positive, and on balance a net win.

 In particular, comprehensive insurance on travel and everyday purchases is quite impressive.
 I’m also pleased to see that the costs of being a cardholder are reduced for HSBC banking clients.

-I’ll be sad to see the card’s strong base earn rate cut in favour of higher rewards on categorized spending.
+I’m sad to see the card’s strong base earn rate cut in favour of higher rewards on categorized spending.
 Most importantly, though, no foreign transaction fees are here to stay.

 The new HSBC Metal World Elite Mastercard is an exciting introduction to the market as Canada’s first truly premium Mastercard, going toe-to-toe with industry leaders for travel benefits.
 It may give Private banking clients pause when considering whether to add the additional expense of a top-tier Visa or Amex.